RolandStuder/blog/source/posts/custom-turbo-stream-actions.html.md

 use CableReady anyway, then have a look at
 [this package from the wonderful Marco Roth](https://github.com/marcoroth/cable-streams) that enables you to use the cable ready operations with turbo streams.

+--

+edit: Made helper a bit more readable, thx to [Dorian](https://twitter.com/dorianmariefr) for the suggestions